Guadalupe

 other water activities within the City Limits of New Braunfels on

 the Guadalupe and Comal Rivers.
-These New River Rules, Regulations and
+These New River Rules, Floating &

 River Restrictions stirred up the whole River Tubing community all over